 What happens during an OCT?

-To prepare you for an optical coherence tomography (OCT) exam, your eyeDOCS optometrist will put dilating eye drops in your eyes in order to widen your pupil and make it easier to examine the retina.
+To prepare you for an optical coherence tomography (OCT) exam, your eyeDOCS optometrist may put dilating eye drops in your eyes in order to widen your pupil and make it easier to examine the retina.
 Once your eyes are dilated, you will be seated in front of the OCT machine and will rest your head on a support to keep it motionless.
 The equipment will then scan your eye without touching it.
-Afterwards, your eyes may be sensitive to light for several hours from being dilated.